Prince Harry's Royal Forefather Had Meghan Markle's Ancestor Beheaded

 After months of keeping their relationship under wraps, a statement last year from the British royal family confirmed that Meghan Markle and Prince Harry were dating.
 While asking for privacy, the statement shared Harry’s concerns for his girlfriend’s safety.
 The couple was first spotted in public in December last year.
 They also reportedly attended Pippa Middleton’s wedding reception together and were later seen at the Invicitus Games.

 Meghan Markle opened up about the relationship in an interview she gave to Vanity Fair in September.
-She said though perception about her has changed, she remains the same person she was, before meeting Harry.
+She said though perception about her has changed, she remains the same person she was before meeting Harry.

 Talk of an engagement has gathered steam in the recent past with reports suggesting Meghan’s role in the popular TV series Suits has ended.
 The actor’s body-double, Nicky Bursic, sent her a heartfelt goodbye on Instagram which further fueled rumors Meghan has exited the show to walk the royal path.